Setting up the Android SDK on Linux

 If you don't want to use Android Studio, you can also download the Android SDK as a plain .zip that can be extracted to an arbitrary location.
 You will then need to manually specify the path to it in Fire's Preferences dialog:

 Make sure to specify the path to and including the

 sdk folder.
 This folder should contain, among others, the

 ./tools subfolders.
 The Preferences dialog will show a red "Invalid path" message if not all required items could be found in the location you specified.

 You can obtain the latest download at the URL below:

-Depending on the Android Devices you want to develop for, some device-specific parts of the Android SDK might need to be installed and configured, or Windows device drivers might be needed.
-Check out the page below for links to setup and development instructions for popular Android devices, or check your device vendor's support pages.
+Depending on the Android Devices you want to develop for, some device-specific parts of the Android SDK might need to be installed or configured.
+Check out the page below for links to setup and development instructions for popular Android devices.